chikason/vela-card-scheme-interview/README.md

 while StatsModel does so for stats table, the root directory/package of the web app is 'com.vela' there are two html files cardInfo.html and showstats.html for displaying the information to the cliens
+NOTE:
+the two JSON format is return by the two model class